kokatoo/kokatoo.github.io/_posts/2020-10-05-hypothesis-testing-part2.markdown

 ## Effect Size

 As previously stated, with a large enough sample size, any test will be eventually significant.
 To counter this problem, the experimenter have to take account of effect size.
 Note that p-value does not give any information about effect size.
 With the same effect size, the p-value can change with a different sample size.
+In other words, you should not compare p-values among experiments when the sample sizes are not the same.

 So what exactly is effect size?
 It is also known as Cohen's $$\delta$$ and is defined as the distance between two population means: